-Christmas cookies are a big part of traditional holiday celebrations in Norway.
-Historically, butter an expensive treat that was sold off the farm to pay the bills.
-During the holidays, rural families kept butter at home for a variety of traditional Norwegian Christmas cookies.
-As the custom goes, each family would make 7 types of cookies, known as the 7 cookies of Christmas (syv slags kaker).
+Norwegian Christmas Cookies are a huge part of holiday festivities.
+Historically, butter an expensive treat that was sold off the farm to pay the bills, but during the holidays, even the poorest rural families kept butter at home for a variety of festive holiday treats.
+As the custom goes, each family would make 7 types of cookies, known as the 7 cookies of Christmas (syv slags julekaker).

 There was no set group of 7, and each family made their favorite variations.
 While 7 types of cookies may sound like a lot, there are so many types of Norwegian Christmas cookie that it can actually be hard to choose.

 Christmas cookies are popular just about anywhere Christmas is celebrated, but things are a bit different in Norway.
 A sumptuous spread of Christmas cookies was a big part of Christmas celebrations, dating back to the middle ages.
 These days, most Norwegians keep with tradition and prepare old fashioned Norwegian favorites (alongside other more modern Christmas cookies from elsewhere).

 According to the book Keeping Christmas: Yuletide Traditions in Norway and the New Land,

 ” Though two-career marriages have reduced the amount of time devoted to pre-Christmas baking, most Norwegian housewives still immerse themselves in the flurry of producing the tradtional sju slags or 7 kinds of cookies.
 In former times as many as nine or eleven kinds were made, the number (always uneven) being a kind of status symbol that indicated the families’ wealth.
 Exactly which kinds appear varies from place to place and from family to family, but in a 1992 poll in Aftenposten (Norway’s largest daily newspaper) identified the seven kinds most likely to be the following: